5 ways rotas will change as stores reopen amidst COVID-19

-At some point in the near future, the high-street will reopen and shoppers, with their pent up desire to go shopping, will return.
+Soon the high-street will reopen and shoppers, with their pent up desire to go shopping, will return.
 This is evidenced in China where society has slowly regained some form of normality.
-While we are yet to see the full extent of the long-standing effects on society, one thing is certain: Consumer behaviour has changed and businesses need to adapt.
+While we are yet to see the full extent of the long-standing effects on society, one thing is certain: consumer behaviour has changed and businesses need to adapt.

 Although the shift to online shopping might have indicated a significant detour in our understanding of the 'Customer Journey' a study carried out on behalf of Retail Touchpoints revealed that while consumers stepped up their online shopping during the initial lockdown, 39% were unable to find everything they wanted on eCommerce sites, and 25% were not receiving deliveries in a timely fashion.
 Encouraging signs from some APAC countries now shows that in-store footfall is rising to pre-COVID-19 levels as lockdown measures ease and case counts drop.

 In the UK, most of our high street retail customers are planning for their phased reopening and thinking through how they can best serve their customers in a post-COVID-19 world both in the short and long term.
 Take social distancing measures for example.
 We've been thinking about how these measures will interrupt the business operations of brick and mortar establishments, and the ways in which rota managers will need to incorporate social distancing guidelines into their everyday operations for the foreseeable future.

 One thing is for sure; the new normal may be very different from what we're used to and this will bring change to the rota maker and create new employee scheduling challenges.
 With this in mind, we've compiled our top 5 ways that schedulers will need to react, adjust and reinvent retail rota management in their own businesses.

 5 ways retail rotas will change as stores reopen